kjnilsson/ws/nzt/README.md

 * **Main**: controls the "density" of the noise
 * **X**: Controls the noise seed when **Pulse In 1** is connected and **CV In 2** isn't. (see GateIn 1)
 * **Y**: Controls the gain applied to the value of **CV In 1** (if connected) that is added to the value of the main knob.
+Up to 3x gain is applied.
 * **Audio Out 1**: the grain noise output
 * **Audio Out 2**: the "opposite" grain noise output, if **Audio Out 1** is dense this is sparse and so on.
 * **CV In 1**: CV in for modulating the noise density.